 Central Retinal Vein Occlusion

-The retina is fed by a system of blood vessels (arteries and veins) like a tree, with the trunk in the optic nerve and branches extending to the farthest edges of the retina.
-A central retinal vein occlusion (CRVO) is blockage of the large vein in the trunk thereby reducing blood flow to the entire retina.
-Since the retina is like film in a camera, a patient experiences central retinal vein occlusion as painless vision loss.
-Vision may be affected to varying degrees, and patients who present with relatively good vision tend to maintain good vision long-term.
+The retina is fed by a system of blood vessels like a tree, with the trunk in the optic nerve and branches extending to the farthest edges of the retina.
+A central retinal vein occlusion is a vein blockage in the trunk of the tree.
+This results in poor blood flow to the entire retina.
+While blood flow usually returns, the blood vessels in some or all of the retina may be permanently damaged.

 The main causes for CRVO include age, high blood pressure, diabetes, and high cholesterol.
 Other risk factors include oral contraceptives, and high eye pressure or glaucoma.
 In rare cases, CRVO may be due to an underlying blood clotting disorder.

 In some cases, the damaged blood vessels leak fluid (like a hose with holes in it) and the fluid accumulates in the center of the retina, blurring the vision.
 This is called cystoid macular edema (CME) and treatment (most often injections, less often laser or surgery) is discussed later in this handout.